BrightSpots/rctab-docs/README.md

 5. **Create a new documentation version on readthedocs**

-   See [readthedocs own documentation](https://docs.readthedocs.com/platform/stable/versions.html) to manage readthedocs in-app versions.
+   Check out the [Read The Docs documentation](https://docs.readthedocs.com/platform/stable/versions.html) to manage RCTab docs mapping to Read The Docs versions.